GentryGibson/my-digital-garden/_notes/Books/Stand Firm by Svend Brinkmann.md

 Instead of seeking "life coaches", always saying yes, and adopting positive thinking, standing firm and practicing some Stoicism are the best antidotes to these problems.

+### 🥰 Who Would Like It?
+Anyone who finds themselves seeking self-improvement through self-help books, motivational videos, life-coaching, and other similar media may find this book useful.
+It gives a different perspective on how to approach life matters that does not boil down to "just be yourself" or "follow your dreams".

 ### 🎨 Impressions
 I thought this was one of those books that go against the tide of self-help books that say the same thing.
 Much like Quiet, this is another one of those "breath of fresh air" books.